Scuba Diving in Curacao – Ultimate Guide (With Map)

 Skill Level: Open Water

-The dive site is located in the Curacao Marina Park, close by the famous Director’s Bay.
+The dive site is located in the Curacao Marina Park, close to the famous Director’s Bay.

-The shipwreck itself is covered in beautiful sponges and many tropical fish swarm around the wreckage.
-You can see the famous Parrott fish on this dive site.
+The shipwreck itself is covered in beautiful sponges, and many tropical fish swarm around the wreckage.
+You can see the famous Parrot fish on this dive site.

 This is also a great beach for snorkeling in Curacao.